fuzin/asgardshop/README.md

 # asgardshop

-Shop module based on laravel and asgardcms.
+Shop module based on Laravel and Asgardcms.

-Shop module is in research status and servers for trying out design patterns.
+WIP: Shop module is in research status.

+If you are interested on same topics send me an email: bojan@kovacec.net

 # Product Module